Shams Central College, Maruthamunai

 Shams Central College is a public school located in Maruthamunai, Eastern Province, Sri Lanka.
-The school provides both primary and secondary education from Grade 6 to Advanced Level, all streams including Arts, Commerce, Bio, Maths and Technical Streams.
+The school provides both primary and secondary education from Grade 6 to Advanced Level.

 History

 The school started in 1959 as Karavahu East Government Muslim Mixed School with a Coconut Leafy cadjan hut classrooms with 114 students (Girls:49 and Boys 65) and 7 teachers.

+Former headteachers

 The first principal of the school was Marhoom Al Haj IMA.
 Kuthoos.